Imported Construction Materials for Homes

 • Review lifecycle cost, embodied carbon, and delivery dates in one dashboard

-• Share the comparison with homeowners directly from CountBricks.com/portfolio
+• Share the comparison with homeowners directly from CountBricks.com

 Residential contractors worry—rightly—about sudden tariff announcements.
-CountBricks maintains a live tariff library tied to each commodity code.
-The moment a change posts, our engine recalculates your estimate and flags any impacted line items.
+Maintaining a live tariff library tied to each commodity code ensures that the moment a change posts, your estimate is recalculated and any impacted line items are flagged.
 You receive an alert before your client ever sees a bill.

 Documentation Made Easy: